 Don’t use river water or the ocean as hydrotherapy for arthritic dogs.
 The water needs to be very warm for the muscles to work properly and the swimming needs to be carefully controlled.
-An indoor hydrotherapy pool is the only option here.
+An indoor hydrotherapy pool or water treadmill, with a qualified and experienced hydrotherapist is the best option here.

 Before letting them leap into rivers or lakes, check what’s at the bottom.
 Sharp stones, shopping trolleys or branches may be submerged dangers.